patchypatch/Simulation-4WheelVehicle/README.md

 Simulation of 4-Wheel Vehicle (e.g. car) in C++ with mostly C code for the core of the simulation.
 Simulation is fast thanks to CBlas dependency and since data is logged using memory map.
-Python is used for processing data and making plots and animations.
+Python is used for processing data and making plots/animations.